dewynl/msc-ai-capstone-project/docs/dissertation.md

 This research contributes to the field of artificial intelligence through the development of domain-specific neural network adaptations and a novel pedagogical quality evaluation framework.
 By incorporating curriculum learning mechanisms through prerequisite-aware training data sequencing and developing a three-component pedagogical evaluation function, the work extends current transformer architectures beyond general-purpose language generation to specialised educational content creation.

+A fundamental challenge in educational AI lies in encoding pedagogical knowledge—such as prerequisite dependencies, difficulty progression, and topic diversity—into neural systems.
+Traditional gradient-based training requires continuous, differentiable loss functions, yet curriculum design principles often involve discrete operations (topological sorting of module sequences) and symbolic reasoning (prerequisite graph traversal).
+These operations cannot be directly incorporated into backpropagation, creating a gap between what neural networks can optimise and what constitutes pedagogically sound curricula.

-The key technical innovation lies in formalizing curriculum design principles as measurable evaluation metrics that assess generated content quality without requiring differentiable backpropagation.
-This approach addresses the fundamental challenge of incorporating pedagogical domain knowledge into neural systems where traditional loss-based training is computationally infeasible due to discrete operations (module sequencing, topological sorting) and symbolic reasoning (prerequisite graph traversal).
-The integration of educational taxonomies directly into both training data organization and evaluation frameworks represents a novel approach to domain adaptation that could inform future AI applications where domain constraints cannot be expressed as differentiable losses.
+The key technical innovation formalises curriculum design principles as measurable evaluation metrics without requiring differentiable backpropagation.
+This addresses the challenge of incorporating pedagogical domain knowledge into neural systems where discrete operations (topological sorting, prerequisite graph traversal) prevent gradient-based optimisation.
+This approach could inform future AI applications where domain constraints cannot be expressed as differentiable losses.

 ### 1.4.2 Practical Application